 Doctors of the World and Hackney Council for Voluntary Services are working with GP practices to encourage GP registration and provide support and advocacy for people from migrant and refugee communities, signposting these patients to relevant services.
 Marie Cahalane looks at the project’s origins and how it is working on the ground

-In March this year City and Hackney CCG’s Innovation Fund won the 2017 National Patient Experience Award – Commissioning for Patient Experience.
+City and Hackney CCG’s Innovation Fund was the 2017 winner of the National Patient Experience Award – Commissioning for Patient Experience.
 The Innovation Fund was devised to identify innovative, non-medical, community-based solutions which could increase people’s social skills and improve their confidence and wellbeing – a new way of working for a CCG.
 The underlying idea was to create opportunities for people to look after themselves and to make access to health and care services easier.